Jurisdiction of Supreme Court of India

 Writ Jurisdiction of Supreme Court of India

-Mandamus: This writ commands a public authority to perform its duty which it has failed or refused to perform.
+Meaning “we command,” this writ is issued to a public authority, government, or lower court to perform a duty that it has failed or refused to perform.

-Prohibition: It is issued by a higher court to a lower court or tribunal to prevent the latter from exceeding its jurisdiction or usurping a jurisdiction it does not possess.
+This writ is issued by a higher court to a lower court or tribunal to stop proceedings that exceed its jurisdiction or violate the law.

 Appellate Jurisdiction of Supreme Court of India

-Constitutional Matters (Article 132): Appeals can be made to the Supreme Court against any judgment, decree, or final order of a High Court, whether in India or in a territory under its administration, if the High Court certifies that the case involves a substantial question of law pertaining to the Constitution.
+In civil matters, under Article 133 of the Constitution of India, appeals can be made to the Supreme Court from any judgment, decree, or final order of a High Court, provided the High Court certifies that the case involves a substantial question of law of general importance and that it needs to be decided by the Supreme Court.

 Advisory Jurisdiction Supreme Court of India